awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-create-internal-load-balancer.md

 ## Create an internal load balancer using the console<a name="create-internal-lb"></a>

-By default, Elastic Load Balancing creates an Internet\-facing load balancer\.
+By default, Elastic Load Balancing creates an internet\-facing load balancer\.
 Use the following procedure to create an internal load balancer and register your EC2 instances with the newly created internal load balancer\.

 **To create an internal load balancer**